CodingJava101/CodingJava101/README.md

 - Video games with unity
   - School Projects that recreate and modify arcade games like Pong, Asteroids, Angry Birds etc.
   - Many attempts at creating a commercial games but lack of artists makes it difficult.
   - Currently making a large scale multiplayer co-op game with several people.
-If all goes well, it will be almost done by early April, 2025 and published sometime after.
+Right now, I have done about 80% of the work but hoping to get more people in that project to reduce it.
+DM me if you want in!
+The game is called Death Kitchen, and you can find the Steam page for it below.
+PLEASE WISHLIST THE GAME NOW!
+Wishlists really matter when it comes to the visibility of the game, I would really appreciate it if you could wishlist Death Kitchen and follow our social media channels.
+Join the discord as well!
 - Discord bot
   - Assignment/homework tracking, attendance tracking, and everything to manage a club all in one bot.
   - More small bots for other servers.